survivalizeed/TheWitnessTrainer/README.md

 ##### Tools used: Cheat Engine, x64dbg, IDApro, Visual Studio 2022 C++ and Defuse.ca x86 disassembler (GUI QT)
 ##### If you have any questions contact me on Discord: survivalizeed#7659
 #### Please remember: This Trainer is still in a very early state and Reverse Engineering is often a stony path.
 So please expect some bugs!

+## Currently working on an UI version with QT!

 ### Features:    (There are now a lot more features available.
 I just haven't had the time to update this list!)